-The After-Effects of Ethyl Chloride.-Headache and nausea are somewhat common, unfortunately, and the frequency of their occurrence is the only thing which prevents this almost ideal anæsthetic from completely displacing nitrous oxide in both dental and general surgery.
-Untoward effects such as these are far less common after a brief anæsthesia than after a prolonged one where stertor has been produced.
-Further, they seem slightly less frequent when nitrous oxide is used along with the ethyl chloride.
+The After-Effects of Ethyl Chloride.-Headache and nausea are somewhat common, occurring in about twenty per cent. of the cases, unfortunately, and the frequency of their occurrence is the only thing which prevents this almost ideal anæsthetic from completely displacing nitrous oxide in both dental and general surgery.
+Untoward effects such as these are far less common after a brief anæsthesia than after a prolonged one where marked stertor with widely dilated pupils has been produced.
+Further, they seem much less frequent when nitrous oxide is used along with the ethyl chloride.
 Sickness is less frequent when the patient has been properly prepared, and when the hour of administration is in the morning.